 There are many ways to explore Germany, depending on your itinerary, personal taste, and budget.
-Find out how you can best travel around the country from renting a car and flying down the Autobahn, to actually hopping on a plane, to enjoying a relaxing train ride.
+Find out how you can best travel around the country from renting a car and flying down the Autobahn, to hopping on a plane, to enjoying a relaxing train ride.
+These are the people that invented the term wanderlust and travel in Germany is proof that it's not always about the destination, sometimes it is the journey.

 01 of 07